kurtcms/pingapi/README.md

 #### SSL/TLS Certificate

-A dummy SSL/TLS certificate and private key will need to be created for NGINX to start service, and for Certbot to subsequently obtain a signed SSL/TLS certificate from Let’s Encrypt by answering a [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).
+A dummy SSL/TLS certificate and private key will need to be created for NGINX to start service, and for Certbot to subsequently obtain a signed SSL/TLS certificate from Let's Encrypt by answering a [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).

 Create the dummy certificate before obtaining a signed one with the Bash script that comes with API.